-Covering almost 5,800 square miles (over 15,000 square kilometres) the Okavango Delta in Botswana is one of the largest freshwater inland wetlands on the planet and it turns the red sands of the Kalahari Desert into a land of plenty.
+Covering almost 5,800 square miles (over 15,000 square kilometers) the Okavango Delta in Botswana is one of the largest freshwater inland wetlands on the planet and it turns the red sands of the Kalahari Desert into a land of plenty.

 It is an incredible location for viewing Africa’s amazing wildlife such as lion, elephant, leopard, buffalo and the semi-aquatic red lechwe antelope.
-It is also home to hundreds of bird species including many that are rare, making this a bird watchers paradise.
+It is also home to hundreds of bird species including many that are rare, making this a birdwatcher's paradise.